The purposes of the

 • to undertake welfare activities on behalf of members of the association

-• to instill in members sensitivity and care for the well-being of each and every member of the Association as a whole.
+• to instil in members sensitivity and care for the well-being of each and every member of the Association as a whole.

 The Annual General Meeting will be held on 19th October 2025.
 Check on the Coming Events Page for timings.
 Voting for Executive positions will be on this day.